 They can also earn “shelf space” fees from major investing companies who will pay to have their products listed as commission free products.

-On the other end of the spectrum, roboadvisors such as Wealthfront will manage up to $15,000 free of charge.
+On the other end of the spectrum, roboadvisors such as Wealthfront will manage up to $5,000 free of charge if you sign up with our link.
+Betterment, on the other hand, is offering up to a year of management fees waived depending on how much you deposit.

 They do this to hook you on the service early, and then as your wealth grows, you’ll begin to pay the modest fee year in and year out.